 Labrador Retrievers are famous for being great hunting dogs and swimmers.
 Their coat has a strong advantage that allows them to hunt and swim in most weather conditions.
 Although Labradors have short hair, it is a common misconception that Labs do not shed.
 In reality, Labs shed as much as the average dog.
 Labs have a “blow coat” that can result in heavy shedding.
 To minimize shedding, the easiest thing to do is to brush your dog daily during your morning or evening routine, preferably outdoors.
 It only takes 30 seconds and it's very effective.

-If your dog does have fleas, you can typically spot them behind your dog's ears and around their neck and on top of the ridge of their back (where they can't reach to itch them off).
+If your dog has fleas, you can typically spot them behind your dog's ears and around their neck, and on top of the ridge of their back (where they can't reach to itch them off).
 Fleas will lay eggs in clumps of poop that they paste to your dog's hair, it will look like small clumps of black.
 If you suspect your dog has fleas, you could try buying a flea collar from Wal-Mart for $5 and see if that gets rid of the problem.
-However, our experience is that these flea collars often cause skin irritation and are filled with nasty chemicals..so if you don't have to, don't do it.
-Another great option to get rid of fleas is Bravecto - it lasts for 3 months and gets rid of ~90% of fleas in the first 4 hours.
-We buy ours through CanadaPetCare.com.
+However, our experience is that these flea collars can cause skin irritation and are filled with nasty chemicals..so if you don't have to, don't do it.
+In order to get Flea & Tick medication, you will need a prescription through your Vet.

 Fleas continued + Insect repellent for dogs

-If you dog has fleas...where there is 1, there are many.
+If your dog has fleas...where there is 1, there are many.
 The 1st thing to do is bathe them.
-Use a lot of shampoo and keep them in a lather for at least 5 minutes, if you can leave it on for 10 minutes.
+Use a lot of shampoos and keep them in a lather for at least 5 minutes, if you can leave it on for 10 minutes.
 It will drown/suffocate any existing fleas (but may not kill all the eggs).
 Rinse, and repeat one more time.
-It's possible that the fleas may have laid eggs attached to your dog's fur, so you'll want to continue bathing them every day for at least a week, and make sure to either use a flea collar (chemicals may harm/cause skin irritation), the cedar oil, or better yet, get the Bravecto and be done.
+It's possible that the fleas may have laid eggs attached to your dog's fur, so you'll want to continue bathing them every day for at least a week, and make sure to either use a flea collar (chemicals may harm/cause skin irritation), cedar oil, or get flea & tick medication from your Vet and be done with it.

 Does my dog have worms?

 The quality of food is important.
-Our pups eat Costco's Brand: Kirkland Signature Super Premium Puppy.
-The puppy food is in a yellow bag and it's about $18 with tax.
-If you are a not a Costco member, look for a super premium puppy food with meat as the main ingredient.
+Our pups eat Nature's Domainature Puppy Formula.
+The puppy food is in a blue bag and it's about $18 with tax (click on the red hyperlink for a picture).
+If you are not a Costco member, look for a super-premium puppy food with meat as the main ingredient.
 The main ingredient is listed first on the back of the label.
 However, we highly recommend you stick with the Costco brand puppy food that we start them on until they are 6 months old.
 If you are not a Costco member, you can purchase as many bags as you need from us in advance for $22/bag.
 Each bag is 15 lbs and lasts about a month per bag so you would need about 6 bags.
 Otherwise, a Costco membership only costs around $45 and the samples alone are worth the fee.
-Please be aware that we estimate that a small % pups that switch to new foods may show signs of being allergic.
-If you switch foods and your pup starts to have digestive issues - they may need a hypoallergenic food.
+Please be aware that we estimate that small % of pups that switch to new foods may show signs of being allergic.
+If you switch foods and your pup starts to have digestive issues - they may need hypoallergenic food.
 Out of about 150 pups, 1 pup has become allergic to commercial foods.
 Luckily, hypoallergenic dog foods are widely available - just email me if you need suggestions.
 With that said, not all pups will do well on the Costco brand puppy food - it is rich.
 It seems about 1 in 20 owners switch to a new food because the Costco brand just doesn't seem to sit well with their pup.
-Either way, if you do not want to continue Costco brand, it takes around a 1 week to transition if you use the following ratios:
+Either way, if you do not want to continue the Costco brand, it takes around a 1 week to transition if you use the following ratios:

 First 3 Days at Home - do not transition them, keep them on the Costco Brand to reduce stress.